 The Fayetteville Film Fest

-The Micheaux Award will distribute up to $4,000 in two cycles per year.
-Awards will be distributed to 2 to 3 film projects per cycle with no single application receiving more than $1,500.
+The Micheaux Award will distribute up to $4,000 per year.
+Awards will be distributed to 3 to 5 film projects per year with no single application receiving more than $1,500.

 Open to film projects in all stages of development and scope.

 Open to all topics and genres, though we especially encourage projects that address issues of social and racial justice

 Submitter must be at least 18 years of age.